VidunderGunder/ml-ady-report/README.md

 ![Idea](images/idea.png)

 Lacking in available technology and competence, the project was put on hold, and the members went on to develop other technologies.
-Recent advancements in reinforcement learning and computer vision, and radical development in the teams competence, now enables the creation of a generalized framework for quick robotics and AI prototyping.
+Recent advancements in reinforcement learning and computer vision, and radical development in the team's skills, now enables the creation of a generalized framework for quick robotics and AI prototyping.
 With a base of well-thought-out principles for scalability, MLAdy aims to facilitate the use robotics in a wide variety of areas.

 ![Expensive Development Equation](images/dev-equation-competition.png)
 ![Expensive Development](images/expensive.png)